Turing patterns resulting from a Sturm-Liouville problem: Nonlinear analysis for spatially varying diffusion: The Legendre eigenfunctions case

-\subsection{$O(\epsilon)$ equations}
+\subsubsection{$O(\epsilon)$ equations}

-In the presence of a Turing instability $l_c=l(i_c,0)=l(0,j_c)$, the solution of the linear problem can be written as the sum of $N$ spatial modes.
-Here we consider the special case when two spatial modes are present ($N=2$):
+In the presence of a Turing instability $\rho_{k_c}=k_{i_c 0} = k_{0 j_c}$ (see Eq. \ref{eqn:lind2}), and the solution of the linear problem can be written as the sum of $N$ spatial modes.
+We consider the special case when two spatial modes are present ($N=2$):

-where $P_k$ is the Legendre polynomial of degree $k$ and $l_c = (i_c, j_c)$ satisfies the diffusion-driven instability conditions.
+where $P_k$ is the Legendre polynomial of degree $k$, and $k_{i_c j_c}$ satisfies the diffusion-driven instability conditions.